Mathias Bynens

 Bulletproof HTML5 <details> fallback using jQuery

-The HTML5 <details> element is currently not natively supported in any browser.
+The HTML5 <details> element is currently not natively supported in any browser natively supported in Chrome 12 and up.
 This makes it a little hard to guess how exactly this new element will behave, but reading the spec gives us a pretty good idea.
 What’s clear is the following:

 A details element represents a disclosure widget from which the user can obtain additional information or controls.